agcdtmr/learning-publicly/what-is-cURL.md

 Here is why you need a tool like cURL:

 1. The Computer Needs a Messenger
-Your operating system (Windows, macOS, Linux) is powerful, but it's not a ready-to-use API messenger.
+Your operating system (Windows, macOS, Linux) is powerful, but it's not a ready-to-use messenger like cURL.
 It doesn't automatically know:

 Which Protocol to Use: Should it use HTTP, FTP, or something else?